One of the things that doctors usually stress about when going paperless for their medical practice is picking out a printer model.

 The fix is simple, just change the paper size settings to Letter or just use A4 paper.

-Last tip: If you encounter a paper jam, don’t just pull out the paper with force.
+Last tip: If you encounter a paper jam, as with any printer, don’t just pull out the paper with force.
 It will damage the head and how the printer feeds the paper.

 If ever you need help with getting a printer or have questions, just reach out to us.
 We’d like to help you get started ASAP and get your practice into the digital age.